factory-js/factory-js/README.md

 ## 🏭 with Other ORM

-While factory-js does not have plugins for all ORMs, it likely has the capability to support almost all ORMs by allowing you to define factories yourself.
+While Factory-js does not have plugins for all ORMs, it likely has the capability to support almost all ORMs by allowing you to define factories yourself.

 ### 📦 Setup